jeanctech/css-notes/Readme.md

 ## What is Css?

-CSS - Cascading Style Sheets It is a design language used to define the presentation of an HTML document It allows you to separate content from design and visual presentation, making it easier to create more efficient and flexible websites
+Css - Cascading Style Sheets It is a design language used to define the presentation of an HTML document It allows you to separate content from design and visual presentation, making it easier to create more efficient and flexible websites

 ## Index